 Using Keywords for Semantic Search

-A keyword density of five percent means that a thousand words long blog post should contain fifty mentions of the keyword.
+A keyword density of five percent means that a thousand words long blog posts should contain fifty mentions of the keyword.
 Do you think that it’s too much, to stuff that many keywords into your post?
 Well, don’t do it.
 You don’t have to.
 You still need to have keywords for semantic search, but you can’t sacrifice the quality and readability of your content just to reach the sweet spot of an obsolete metric.

 If you have to mention your keyword a lot in your content, you should think about replacing it with some synonyms now and again.
 It will be much easier for your readers to read your content if they don’t find the same targeted keyword in every sentence.
 Remember, insisting on using a single word or expression repetitively is a hallmark of bad writing.